pjmaechling/scec_deriva/README.md

-# scec_deriva
+# SCEC Forecast Data Management using Deriva
 This is a collection of software developed to support SCEC's forecast data management activity.
 SCEC produces both short-term earthquake forecasts and earthquake forecast evaluation methods.
 SCEC is developing a forecast data management approach based on the Deriva software system.
+The initial prototype is designed to manage ETAS forecasts and evaluations.

 ## scec_model.py